solana-labs/solana/docs/src/terminology.md

 The configuration file that prepares the [ledger](terminology.md#ledger) for the [genesis block](terminology.md#genesis-block).

+## gossip

+A protocol for peer-to-peer communication.
+Validators utilize a gossip service to ensure that information is available to all other nodes in a cluster.

 ## hash

 A digital fingerprint of a sequence of bytes.

 ## inflation

-An increase in token supply over time used to fund rewards for validation and to fund continued development of Solana.
+An increase in the token supply, used to fund validator rewards and Solana protocol development.
+Validator rewards trickle down to stake accounts that delegate their stake weight.

 ## instruction